DocsWebApps/devops-java-jhipster-continuous-delivery-build-stack/README.md

-## A Continuous Integration Environment for Java Projects using Maven
+## A Continuous Delivery Environment for Automatically Building and Deploying Java Projects using Maven

 Version 2.0.0 16th March 2019